frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 in the spiritual sphere.
-It is in the hearts of the sick that Mary makes the voice of her Son heard: a voice that dissolves miraculously the stiffening of bitterness and rebellion, and restores eyes to the soul to see in a new light the world, others, and one\'s destiny."
+It is in the hearts of the sick that Mary makes the voice of her Son heard: a voice that dissolves miraculously the stiffening of bitterness and rebellion, and restores eyes to the soul to see in a new light the world, others, and one\'s destiny" (*ibid*.).

-To people who may be suffering a lot, or long term, or God may have afflicted them with special things, this story that their suffering can be worthwhile, can be reunited to the cross of Christ, and have enormous meritorious value---this changes everything.
+To people who may be suffering a lot, or long term, or God may have afflicted them with special things, this story that their suffering can be worthwhile, can be reunited to the Cross of Christ, and have enormous meritorious value---this changes everything.

 It makes them thank God for the crosses that He sends them.
 It helps